GrossumUA/TAS_Android_Boilerplate/README.md

 ./gradlew check
 ```

-This will run all the code analysis tools and unit tests in the following order:
+This will run code analysis tools and unit tests in the following order:

 ![Check Diagram](resources/check-task-diagram.png)

 ## New project setup

-To quickly start a new project from this boilerplate follow the next steps:
+Here is a step by step by on how to start a new project from this boilerplate:

-* Download this repository.
+* Download this boilerplate repository.
-* Change the package name.
+* Change the name of the package.
   * Rename packages in main, androidTest and test using Android Studio.
   * In `app/build.gradle` file, `packageName` and `testInstrumentationRunner`.
   * In `src/main/AndroidManifest.xml`.
 * Create a new git repository, [see GitHub tutorial](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).
-* Replace the example code with your app code following the same architecture.
+* Replace the dummy code with the code of your app in accordance with the architecture.
 * Remove unused classes from `/_additional_useful_classes` and `/util` folders
-* In `app/build.gradle` add the signing config to enable release versions.
+* In `app/build.gradle` add the signing configuration to enable release versions.
 * Add Fabric API key and secret to fabric.properties and uncomment Fabric plugin set up in `app/build.gradle`
 * Add `google-services.json` for using Firebase services, [see tutorial](https://developers.google.com/android/guides/google-services-plugin).
 * Update `proguard-rules.pro` to keep models and add extra rules to file if needed.